jsadsad/aA_Classwork/README.md

 # aA_Classwork

+Projects, notes, and feedbacks.

-# What you'll learn in 16 weeks
+### What you'll learn in 16 weeks

 Your hard work and commitment will transform you into a Full-stack Web Developer.

 - Build from scratch with JavaScript, Ruby on Rails, SQL, HTML and CSS.
 - Accelerate your projects with ReactJS, Express, Flask, and SQL Alchemy.

-You'll be shocked at how much you can learn - employers will be too.
+Schedule in _Weeks_:

 1. Solve Algorithms Using Fundamental Ruby Methods